Install

 be accessed correctly inside the docker container.
 This also includes all output folders!

-- Do not use absolute paths
+- Don't use absolute paths

-- Do not use
+- Don't use

 ..

-On Windows: Since remotive-topology
+On Windows: since remotive-topology

 is running in a docker container using Linux you might encounter some unexpected warnings or errors.